 Getting to Chicago

-Chicago, the hub of the Midwest, provides several options for getting here whether it be by plane, train, or automobile.
+Chicago, the hub and heart of the Midwest, provides several options for getting here whether it be by plane, train or automobile.
 No matter which mode of transportation you take, it's relatively easy to get into the city.

 Chicago has two airports with O'Hare International Airport being the busiest.
 It's a popular stop for catching connecting flights to elsewhere, so it often sees more passengers than others.
 The other airport is Midway International Airport.
 It is considerably smaller and can be easier to get in and out of.

 No matter which direction you're coming from, driving into Chicago is relatively simple.
 It's a major hub for the Midwest, so all the major interstates in the area run through it.
-Rush hour can get very congested.
+Rush hour is very congested.
 If you can, try to plan around the morning and evening commutes.

 Where to Stay in Chicago